 Students have the right to appeal a final grade, clinical evaluation, or dismissal from the program, if resolution cannot be resolved with the faculty member most immediately involved, to the nursing department Admission and Progressions committee, as described in the Pre-licensure Nursing Program Student Handbook.
 It is expected that most cases will be settled at the departmental level.
 However, further appeal may be made using the CAS Appeal Policy.
 A copy of the conditions and procedures for such an appeal is available from the Office of Academic Affairs.

 Admissions decisions are final and may not be appealed.
-Applicants may request a review of an admissions decision by the Dean of Professional Programs.
+Applicants may request a review of an admissions decision by the Dean of Nursing.

 Transfer and/or Advanced Standing